A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

-While cardinality and/or selectivity estimates can be managed in a similar way to relational database optimisers, a number of approaches have proposed custom statistics for RDF graphs.
-In the context of Jena, Stocker et al.~\cite{StockerSBKR08} collect statistics relating to the number of triples, the number of unique subjects, and for each predicate, the number of triples and a histogram of associated objects.
+While cardinality and selectivity estimates can be managed in a similar way to relational database optimizers, a number of approaches have proposed custom statistics for RDF.
+Stocker et al.~\cite{StockerSBKR08} collect statistics relating to the number of triples, the number of unique subjects, and for each predicate, the number of triples and a histogram of associated objects.
 RDF-3X~\cite{Neumann2010} uses a set of \textit{aggregated indexes}, which store the cardinality of all triple patterns with one or two constants.
-RDF-3X~\cite{Neumann2010} further stores the exact cardinality of frequently encountered joins, while characteristic sets~\cite{NeumannM11} and extended characteristic sets~\cite{MeimarisPMA17} (discussed in Section~\ref{sec:propind}) allow for estimating the cardinality of star joins.
+RDF-3X~\cite{Neumann2010} further stores the exact cardinality of frequently encountered joins, while characteristic sets~\cite{NeumannM11} and extended characteristic sets~\cite{MeimarisPMA17} (discussed in Section~\ref{sec:propind}) capture the cardinality of star joins.

 Computing and maintaining such statistics incur costs in terms of space and updates.
 An alternative is to apply \textit{sampling} while evaluating the query.
 Vidal et al.~\cite{VidalRLMSP10} estimate the cardinality of star joins by evaluating all solutions for the first pattern of the join, thereafter computing the full solutions of the star pattern for a sample of the initial solutions; the full cardinality of the star pattern is then estimated from the samples.
 Another alternative is to use \textit{syntactic heuristics} for reordering.
-Stocker et al.~\cite{StockerSBKR08} propose heuristics such as assuming that triple patterns with fewer variables have lower cardinality, and that constant subjects are most selective, followed by constant objects, and constant predicates.
-Similar syntactic heuristics were explored by Tsialiamanis et al.~\cite{TsialiamanisSFCB12}, who further propose to prioritize rarer joins (such as \textsc{p}--\textsc{s} and \textsc{p}--\textsc{o} joins), and to consider literals as more selective than IRIs.
+Stocker et al.~\cite{StockerSBKR08} propose heuristics such as assuming that triple patterns with fewer variables have lower cardinality, that subject constants are more selective than objects and predicates, etc. Tsialiamanis et al.~\cite{TsialiamanisSFCB12} further propose to prioritize rarer joins (such as \textsc{p}--\textsc{s} and \textsc{p}--\textsc{o} joins), and to consider literals as more selective than IRIs.